A Voice for Choice, Inc. was a named plaintiff in the Love vs. State of California lawsuit which questions the constitutionality of SB277.

 A Voice for Choice’s Comment on the dismissal: The federal judge basically punted.
 She said in effect, that because the right to an education is a state constitutional right, she wanted to defer to state courts when it comes to enforcing that right.
 While we think that is an odd outcome, since the state constitutional right to an education is so clearly entwined here with the federal medical-autonomy and parental-discretion rights, we believe the ruling vindicates us, and that and we will be eventually vindicated.
 This federal district court joined other federal district courts in indicating that overburdensome vaccine requirements infringe on the right to a public education, which although not recognized federally, is recognized in California.

-A Voice For Choice, Inc. is watching a number of other lawsuits in CA and nationally, that align with our mission.
-Each of these lawsuits is described below.
-Where the lawsuits are crowdfunding, we highly recommend you to personally research the case and the lawyers involved and make your own informed decision whether to donate:
+There have been a number of other lawsuits in CA and nationally, that align with our mission.
+Each of these lawsuits is described below:

 Lawsuit against SB277 sponsored by Revolt.Revoke.Restore, represented by T. Matthew Phillips/James Long (www.revoltrevokerestore.com/).
 A suit was filed on April 22nd, 2016 in the LA District Courts.
 It was dismissed, and was appealed, and received a ruling against the appeal.

-Action To Take: None – DO NOT donate.
-There is much controversy over this lawsuit and the brief that was filed.
+Notes: There was much controversy over this lawsuit and the brief that was filed.
 The first lawyer (T. Matthew Phillips) in this case is extremely unprofessional and profane in his postings on social media.
 The brief that was filed is also unprofessional.
-At best this case is just bad judgement and at worst it is controlled opposition.
+At best this case was just bad judgement and at worst it is controlled opposition.

-Lawsuit against SB277 based on RICO, put forward by Travis Middleton (https://www.gofundme.com/2abvdy58?ssid=843441728&pos=1).
+Lawsuit against SB277 based on RICO, put forward by Travis Middleton.
 A suit was filed on July 15, 2016 in the LA District Courts.
-The Court Denied the motion recuse Judge Wilson, so Judge Wilson will be ruling on the magistrate’s recommendations.
-The defendants will be dismissed or the case will be dismissed without prejudice.
+The Court Denied the motion recuse Judge Wilson, so Judge Wilson ruled on the magistrate’s recommendations.
 No appeal was filed due to financial constraints.

-Lawsuit against SB277 sponsored by Education4All Foundation and Kristen Hundley (OKOC), was represented by Jim Turner and Robert Moxley (www.gofundme.com/sb277lawsuit).
+Lawsuit against SB277 sponsored by Education4All Foundation and Kristen Hundley (OKOC), was represented by Jim Turner and Robert Moxley.
 A suit was filed on July 1st 2016 in the San Diego Federal Courts, but was dismissed after the Injunction failed due to disagreements between plaintiffs and lawyers.

 Lawsuit UNITED STATES OF AMERICA et al. v.
 MERCK & CO represented by Constantine Cannon, LLP, Keller Grover LLP, Meredith Cohen Greenfogel & Skirnick, PC, Schlam Stone & Dolan LLP, Berger & Montague PA, United States Department of Justice (www.plainsite.org/dockets/mmpl79tu/pennsylvania-eastern-district-court/united-states-of-america-et-al-v-merck).
 Filed in 2010.
 Ongoing.